 Includes 2 to 5 representatives from your organization.

-Once your organization has completed registration please email a complete list of attendees to [email protected] at least 48hrs prior to the lab
+Once your organization has completed registration please email a complete list of attendees to [email protected] at least 48 hours prior to the Lab.

 Note: This is a Nonprofit Consulting Group program, not a Nonprofit University course, so subscriptions do not apply and this program is not eligible for Wells Fargo Scholarships.